ayushgudipati/ParaMemo/README.md

 3. When prompted, type the words you memorized and press **Submit** again.
 4. Repeat this process as the app gradually adds more words to the section you need to recall.
 5. After the practice is complete, you will be asked to type the entire paragraph to test your final recall.
+6. If needed, choose to retry the final input or redo the practice to improve your score.

 ## Contribution
 ParaMemo is an open-source project.
 If you encounter any bugs or have suggestions for new features, please submit an issue or a pull request on the [GitHub repository](https://github.com/ayushgudipati/ParaMemo).